altfatterz/altfatterz.github.io/_posts/2019-11-23-kafka-basics.md

 $ kafka-console-consumer --bootstrap-server localhost:9092 --topic demo-topic
 ```

-It does not print any messages yet since there are no messages in the topic yet.
+It does not print anything yet since there are no messages in the topic.

 #### Kafka Console Producer